radiovisual/just-numbers/readme.md

 //=> 1234.23
 ```

-This module will return `0` if no numbers are found in the string;
+This module will return `0` if no numbers are found in the string.

 ## API